 Our lead oncology drug candidate, FLX475, is designed to selectively inhibit the migration of immunosuppressive T{reg} into tumors.
 In a Phase 1 clinical trial in 104 healthy volunteers, FLX475 was well tolerated and demonstrated favorable drug-like properties and target engagement.
 FLX475 has also demonstrated single agent and combination activity in preclinical tumor models associated with the inhibition of T{reg} migration into the tumor and an increase in the CD8 : T{reg} ratio.
-We are currently conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab in "charged" tumors where we believe it has the greatest probability of clinical benefit.
-We anticipate results from the Phase 2 portion of the trial could provide PoC data in the first half of 2020.
+We are currently conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab.
+The Phase 2 portion of the trial will evaluate FLX475 as a monotherapy and in combination with pembrolizumab specifically in patients with several types of "charged" tumors, which represent cancer types we believe are most likely to respond to FLX475, and we anticipate results from the Phase 2 portion of the trial could provide clinical proof-of-concept ("PoC").
+We intend to provide an initial data readout in the second quarter of 2020.